-It really is the only way to keep your edge in such a highly competitive market.
-Picking up the phone straight off just isn’t going to cut it anymore: you now have to do way more preparation to spell out a success story.
+It really is the only way to keep your edge in a highly competitive market like recruitment.
+Picking up the phone straight off just isn’t going to cut it anymore: you now have to do way more preparation - or in other words, warm up your cold calls - to spell out a success story.

 Start with a Google search.
-Seriously, something like “growing businesses in <your location>” would be a decent place to start.
+Seriously, something like “growing businesses in [your location]” would be a decent place to start.
 If they’re growing, they’re hiring.
 And if they’re hiring they might just need you.
 Make a record of clients who fit your target market, which you can add to as needed.

 Next up, some gentle outreach.
 Look them up and give them a follow on Twitter, but don’t just leave it there.
 If you want to really grab their attention, actually read and follow their page – retweeting or favouriting tweets is a sure fire way to generate interest in your company.

 If you don’t dig deeper, the chances of your candidate being a bang-on match are slim.
 For example, the “customer service” job could be for a specialised tech firm.
 So while your candidate has tonnes of customer service experience in hospitality, it’s not really appropriate for this particular job.

 So, armed with information and knowledge, the success rate of your cold calls is much more likely to increase.
 It might feel like slow work - a few meaningful, 20-30 minute phone calls are the best case end result.
 But these calls are a thousand times more beneficial to you and your company’s goals than the same amount of time spent on hundreds of poorly researched, dead-end calls.

 It might seem time consuming and unnecessary if it’s a big change from what you’re doing currently.
-But if this is the way that recruitment is headed, with the most successful recruiters already on board - you have to ask if you can really afford to be left behind.
+But if this is the way recruitment is headed, with the most successful recruiters already on board you have to ask if you can really afford to be left behind.
 So don’t delay, hop on the genius recruiter bandwagon today.